What are Dividend Aristocrats?

 We thus offer the most comprehensive dividend data for a valuation of the top dividend stocks.

-Advantages and disadvantages of dividend aristocrats
+Advantages and disadvantages of Dividend Aristocrats

-A portfolio with dividend aristocrats has advantages and disadvantages.
+A portfolio with Dividend Aristocrats has advantages and disadvantages.
 Below you can find out the three biggest advantages and disadvantages of investing according to a dividend aristocrat strategy:

 Advantages